-- (10) The legend and sheet summary tables shall be revised to indicate that "Woodland Afforestation Not Credited" is "Woodland Afforestation Provided per PGCPB Resolution No. 18-62, Condition 2(a)." - (11) On TCP Sheet 5, the limit of disturbance and Tree Protection Fence shall be revised to show the retention of Specimen Trees 88, 89, and 90, or their disposition shall be revised. - (12) On all plan sheets, include bearings and distance for property and parcel lines, and easements. - (13) After all revisions have been made, revise and reconcile calculations and tables as necessary. - (14) Have the plan signed by the qualified professional who prepared it. - n.
+- (10) The legend and sheet summary tables shall be revised to indicate that "Woodland Afforestation Not Credited" is "Woodland Afforestation Provided per PGCPB Resolution No. 18-62, Condition 2(a)." - (11) On TCP Sheet 5, the limit of disturbance and Tree Protection Fence shall be revised to show the retention of Specimen Trees 88, 89, and 90, or their disposition shall be revised. - (12) On all plan sheets, include bearings and distance for property and parcel lines. - (13) After all revisions have been made, revise and reconcile calculations and tables as necessary. - (14) Have the plan signed by the qualified professional who prepared it. - n.
 Show the approved limits of Marlboro clay, as shown on Type I Tree Conservation Plan TCPI-038-05, or as modified by an updated geo-technical study.
 Any lots within the 1.5 safety factor line shall be relocated outside of that line, unless a slope stability study to determine a new mitigated 1.5 safety factor line is submitted and approved by appropriate staff. - o.
-Provide on the site plan the details and specifications for the interpretative and wayfinding signage indicated on the BPIS exhibit.
+Provide on the site plan the details and specifications for the interpretative and wayfinding signage indicated on the BPIS exhibit. - p.

-- p.
 Show a 24-foot-wide curb cut along Rock Spring Drive to accommodate future planned development on adjacent parkland.
 This entrance shall be located at the intersection with Alley 5R, Parcel A4, or at a location mutually acceptable to DPW&T and DPR. - 2.
-Prior to final plat, the applicant, heirs, successors, and/or assignees shall enter into a written agreement mutually acceptable to DPR, DPW&T, and DPIE, that provides for the functional maintenance of the stormwater management pond 5A outfall onto parkland and the 15-foot non-woody buffer in perpetuity. - 3.
-Prior to final plat, the applicant shall submit a variation request from Section 24-128(b)(7)(A) to allow lots that do not have frontage on or pedestrian access to a public right-of-way to be served by alleys. - 4.
-Prior to issuance of the grading permit in Section 5, the applicant shall raze any remaining structures on adjacent parkland located on the north side of Rock Spring Drive. - 5.
-Prior to approval of a grading permit for portions of the development within the Blythewood Environmental Setting, the applicant shall obtain a Historic Area Work Permit. - 6.
-Prior to the issuance of the first building permit within Parkside Sections 5 & 6, the applicant shall install the Section 4.7 landscape buffer adjacent to the Blythewood Historic Site, as shown on the Specific Design Plan. - 7.
-Prior to issuance of the 75th building permit in Section 5, the applicant shall: - a.
-Finish with stone veneer any concrete structures proposed on parkland as part of planned stormwater management ponds or sewer realignments, including riser structures or headwalls. - b.
-Grade the portion of parkland adjacent to Rock Spring Drive, stabilize the disturbed areas, and seed and mulch the ground. - 8.
-Prior to issuance of the 190th building permit for Section 5, all trails in the section shall be completely constructed, with bonding prior to issuance of the first building permit. - 9.
-Prior to the issuance of the 220th townhouse building permit for Section 5, the recreational facilities shall be completed and open to the residents. - 10.
-Prior to issuance of the 151st building permit for Section 6, all trails in the section shall be completely constructed, with bonding prior to issuance of the first building permit. - 11.
-Prior to the issuance of the 205th townhouse building permit for Section 6, the recreational facilities shall be completed and open to the residents.
+Prior to final plat, the applicant shall submit a variation request from Section 24-128(b)(7)(A) to allow lots that do not have frontage on or pedestrian access to a public right-of-way to be served by alleys. - 3.
+Prior to issuance of the grading permit in Section 5, the applicant shall raze any remaining structures on adjacent parkland located on the north side of Rock Spring Drive.

+- 4. Prior to approval of a grading permit for portions of the development within the Blythewood Environmental Setting, the applicant shall obtain a Historic Area Work Permit. - 5.
+Prior to issuance of the first building permit within Parkside Sections 5 & 6, the applicant shall install the Section 4.7 landscape buffer adjacent to the Blythewood Historic Site, as shown on the specific design plan. - 6.
+Prior to issuance of the 190th building permit for Section 5, all trails in the section shall be completely constructed, with bonding prior to issuance of the first building permit. - 7.
+Prior to the issuance of the 220th townhouse building permit for Section 5, the tot lot in Section 5 shall be completed and open to the residents. - 8.
+Prior to issuance of the 151st building permit for Section 6, all trails in the section shall be completely constructed, with bonding prior to issuance of the first building permit. - 9.
+Prior to issuance of the 205th townhouse building permit for Section 6, the tot lot and pre-teen lot in Section 6 shall be completed and open to the residents.